wagnerjfr/bingo-game-publisher-subscriber/README.md

 Each player has one card with 8 numbers (randomly selected from 1 to 50).

-Who first fills all the numbers, announced by the `Caller`, wins!
+Who first fills all the numbers in the card `BINGO!`, wins!

 ### Steps to run the application:
 1. Clone the project: